September 28, 2023

 Executive Summary

-Answers to these questions are crucial as the Digital Services Act (DSA) will provide new complaint mechanisms for users on the lack of enforcement of terms and conditions.
-The DSA will also require platforms to assess their mitigation measures (and results) against systemic risks.
+Answers to these questions are crucial as the Digital Services Act (DSA) provides new complaint mechanisms for users in the European Union on the lack of enforcement of terms and conditions.
+The DSA, while mentioning disinformation only in its recitals and not in its provisions, still provides many obligations which will help to combat disinformation including through user’s empowerment measures and increased transparency requirements.
+The DSA will also require very large platforms and search engines (VLOPs and VLOSEs) to assess their mitigation measures (and results) against systemic risks and implement crisis protocols under exceptional circumstances.

-The present factsheet delves into how some of the main platforms – Facebook, Instagram, TikTok, X (formerly Twitter), and YouTube – approach AI-manipulated or AI-generated content in their terms of use, exploring how they address its potential risk of becoming mis- and disinformation.
+The present factsheet delves into how some of these VLOPs – Facebook, Instagram, TikTok, X (formerly Twitter), and YouTube – approach AI-manipulated or AI-generated content in their terms of use, exploring how they address its potential risk of becoming mis- and disinformation.

-The analysis concluded that definitions are divergent, leaving users and regulators with diverse mitigation and resolution measures.
-First, only Facebook and TikTok mention “artificial intelligence” (including deepfakes in the case of Facebook) directly in their policies aiming to tackle disinformation.
-TikTok and X include “synthetic media” in their policies about manipulated and misleading media.
-In a blog post released on November 2023, YouTube announced new measures targeting “synthetic content”, explicitly referencing “AI”.
-Concurrently, Meta addressed “digitally created or altered content” in the context of political ads.
+The analysis concluded that some definitions are divergent but have been moving towards harmonisation in 2024.
+In September 2023, only Facebook and TikTok mentioned “artificial intelligence” (including deepfakes in the case of Facebook) directly in their policies aiming to tackle disinformation.
+TikTok and X included “synthetic media” in their policies about manipulated and misleading media.
+However, in 2024, Meta, YouTube, and TikTok also refer to AI-generated or generative AI in their policies.

-While the distinction between general misinformation policies and AI-specific considerations isn’t always evident, there’s a growing trend among platforms to incorporate specific guidelines for content altered or generated by AI, such as recently YouTube or Meta.
-However, the platforms often overlook mentioning AI-generated text and refer mainly to images and videos in their policies.
+While the distinction between general misinformation policies and AI-specific considerations isn’t always evident, there’s a growing trend among platforms to incorporate specific guidelines for content altered or generated by AI.
+However, Meta’s recent decision to rely on other policies when removing content could be a step back.
+In addition, the platforms often overlook mentioning AI-generated text and refer mainly to images and videos in their policies but they also start to mention audio.

 In cases, like TikTok, where platforms explicitly address synthetic or manipulated media with AI, they try to distinguish between allowed and banned uses.
 Little variations in the rationale behind content moderation exist: the driving force is either the misleading and harmful potential or a more compliance-oriented approach in terms of copyright and quality standards of the content.

-Consequently, even though X has withdrawn from the Code, it still has to abide by the DSA.
+While X has withdrawn from the Code, it still has to abide by the DSA.
 Therefore, all the five studied platforms must comply with the DSA due diligence obligations and justify the means they deploy to combat disinformation on their services.
-This could require that they adopt new measures: among other required actions, platforms should update their policies to meet new needs in the face of rapidly evolving technologies, enhance cooperation with experts, and clarify the burden of responsibility on this complex topic.
+This could require that they adopt new measures.
+Among other required actions, platforms should update their policies to meet new needs in the face of rapidly evolving technologies, enhance cooperation with experts, and take some responsibility (instead of passing the burden to users and the AI industry) on this complex topic.